School Improvement Planning

 - Superintendents Memo #286-12, Oct.
 19, 2012 – Requirements and Technical Assistance Provided for Schools that are Required to Create a School Improvement Plan for the 2012-2013 School Year

-Title I schools with subgroups not meeting AMOs must create a school improvement plan using Indistar.
+Title I schools with subgroups not meeting AMOs must use Indistar to create or continue the school improvement plan.

 Indistar is a web-based tool for assessing, planning, implementing, and monitoring progress toward achieving rapid improvement school indicators.
 It was developed by the Center on Innovation and Improvement with funding by the U.S. Department of Education.